2020-2021 Undergraduate & Graduate Catalog

 - Admissions: Invitation for prospective students to visit the Cook-Devos Center for Health Sciences (CHS) and learn about the CHP programs.

-- Advisor access: Academic advisors are available to students at both campuses: GVSU's Allendale campus, and in Grand Rapids at the Cook DeVos Center for Health Sciences.
+- Advisor access: Academic advisors are available to students at Grand Valley's Allendale Campus and in Grand Rapids at the Cook-DeVos Center for Health Sciences.

 - Program application: Navigation through CHP's undergraduate secondary admissions process and graduate program applications.